 Once verified, the guest's check-in details unlock automatically in the guide.
 Most verifications come back in seconds; a small fraction get flagged for human review and are surfaced in the Haven admin queue.

-If a property belongs to a property group, the group's Guest Verification setting applies by default.
-Editing the level on a specific property pins an override and stops that property from inheriting future group changes — matching how rental agreement library inheritance already works.
+If a property belongs to a Multi-Unit Site, that site's Guest Verification setting applies by default.
+Editing the level on a specific property pins an override and stops that property from inheriting future site-level changes — matching how rental agreement library inheritance already works.

 If a guest's verification is rejected or expires, the guide shows a "Needs attention" state with a button to try again.
 A new attempt creates a fresh Stripe Identity session; the old attempt stays on the record for audit.